Adhesion railway: Toppling conditions

-During the 19th century, it was widely believed that coupling the drive wheels would compromise performance and was avoided on engines intended for express passenger service.
+During the 19th century, it was widely believed that coupling the drive wheels would compromise performance, and this was avoided on engines intended for express passenger service.
 With a single drive wheelset, the Hertzian contact stress between the wheel and rail necessitated the largest-diameter wheels that could be accommodated.
-The weight of locomotive was restricted by the stress on the rail, and sandboxes were required, even under reasonable adhesion conditions.
+The weight of locomotives was restricted by the stress on the rail, and sandboxes were required, even under reasonable adhesion conditions.